 Let’s face it, choosing your next pair of football boots never feels like a simple task.

 Of course, this decision will completely depend on your own personal playing style.
 Or simply whether you fancy a particular colourway or brand.

 But that’s not the half of it.
 You’ve also got to contend with choosing surface type, materials and fit.

 They have confusing takedown numbering and naming systems, while the sheer range of prices can lead to plenty of vigorous head-scratching too.

 After all, what exactly are the differences between expensive and cheap football boots?

-Well, this complete guide tells you everything you need to know about the different boot tiers.
-It should also ensure you’re getting excellent value for money.
+Well, this complete guide tells you everything you need to know about the different boot tiers out there.
+It’ll also ensure you’re getting value for money.

 Right, let’s start with the basics.
 Some football boots are much more expensive than others.
 But you probably already knew that.

 If you’re playing at a competitive level, you might have your eye on top tier, elite-level boots which will really maximise your performance.